bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+— express is a light and unopinionated framework that sits on top of Node.js and makes it easier to create web applications and services.

 - [ ] Describe Middleware?

+—Middleware functions can get the request and response objects, operate on them, and (when specified) trigger some action.
+Examples are logging or security.

 - [ ] Describe a Resource?

+—A "resource" is simply an object, which defines  actions.
+Is a thing that the application cares about like the Users, Returns, Clients.

 - [ ] What can the API return to help clients know if a request was successful?

+—The API returns the resource and code to act on it

 - [ ] How can we partition our application into sub-applications?

+— by using middleware for the API that will handle the JSON based API access for the app, the core web pages for browser based usage, and the errors.

 ## Minimum Viable Product